WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

 -   `Promise`: Promise that uses `mockCheck` to see if a request should be mocked with `mock`, and optionally transforms the response with `responseObjectTransform`.

-### navigateSiteEditorBack

-Navigates the site editor back

-### navigateSiteEditorBackToRoot

-Goes back until it gets to the root

 ### openDocumentSettingsSidebar